 Archer-Daniels Midland (ADM)

-Even though it’s one of the largest agricultural companies in the world, Archer Daniels Midland may not be a name familiar to most stock investors.
+Even though it’s one of the largest agricultural companies in the world, Archer Daniels Midland may not be a name familiar to many stock investors.
 However, for those in the know, the company has been a solid investment.
-The company is one of the kings of the dividend aristocrat world, raising its dividend an amazing 44 years in a row, as of Jan.
-31, 2019.
-ADM’s current yield sits at a giant 3.12%.
+The company is one of the kings of the dividend aristocrat world, raising its dividend an amazing 44 years in a row, putting the yield at over 4% after the stock tumbled with the rest of the market in March.

 Union Pacific (UNP)

-Even with the rise of other shipping options, rail remains an important transportation source in the U.S. A recent shift could help boost the bottom line of certain railway companies, such as Union Pacific.
+Even with the rise of other shipping options, rail remains an important transportation source in the U.S., and a recent shift could help boost the bottom line of railway companies like Union Pacific.
 Recently, UNP adopted the “precision scheduled railway” system, which helps railroad companies operate more efficiently.
-With a current yield of 2.14%, the combination could make for a good long-term investment for retirees.
+With a current dividend yield of nearly 2.5%, retirees could find a friendly income stock in UNP.

-If you want to own the king of the Dividend Aristocrats, look no further than 3M.
+If you want to own a premium dividend aristocrat, look no further than 3M.
 This massive conglomerate is one of the companies in an eight-way tie for the longest consecutive streak of dividend increases, at 56 years as of Jan.
 31, 2019.
-The company is also one of the elite 30 businesses comprising the Dow Jones Industrial Average.
-Currently, the maker of everything from Scotch tape to Post-It notes yields 3.24%.
+The company is also one of the elite 30 companies comprising the Dow Jones Industrial Average.
+Currently, the maker of everything from Scotch tape to Post-It notes yields nearly 4%.